connyay/html5-dropzone/README.md

 }
 ```

-###### Other notes
+__ Other notes __

 On Safari on a mac - effectAllowed cannot be set programatically, therefore any dropEffect that gets set is valid.
 When you press the cmd key the effectAllowed becomes "move" and when you press the alt key the effectAllowed becomes "copy".
 Thereafter it works as you would hope, if the dropEffect is not one of these effectAlloweds the drop is not allowed by the browser.

-#### What does all this mean ?
+__ What does all this mean ?__

 Should the "operation" part of the dropzone be used to set the drop effect ?
 My conclusion was probably yes, provided that keyboard shortcuts can change it - i.e. if you do nothing you get the operation, otherwise you get the operation as specified by the keyboard.
+So for a drop zone with "move" then if you do not use the keyboard, you get a dropEffect of move, otherwise the dropEffect is selected based on the keyboard modifiers.
+If this produces a disallowed effectAllowed the drop will not be acceptable.

 ###<code>event.getDropEffect()</code>
 If you want to use the browsers native dropEffect property reliably to do something to the source element based on dropEffect - then you must allow only one effectAllowed copy, move or link if you do not set it it will become "copy".
 Otherwise you should use the getDropEvent function in the dragend handler which reliably works in IE for compund values of the effectAllowed property.